Projects we support:

 Palm Oil plantations are responsible for widespread rainforest destruction, most notably in Indonesia and Malaysia.
 You can help by only using products made from Sustainable Palm Oil.
 For more information on Palm Oil Click Here

-BMAC - BARBARY MACAQUE AWARENESS AND CONSERVATION
+BMAC - BARBARY MACAQUE AWARENESS AND

 BMAC is a conservation project in Morocco that helps fight the illegal wildlife trade in Morocco by raising awareness and developing conservation initiatives that are inclusive, fair and sustainable.
 By mobilising public opinion, supporting the local authorities in wildlife confiscations and rehabilitate and release wildlife.